jsboldi/FGPA-SoC-HLS-with-AMD-AUP-ZU3/page_one.md

 ---
-title: Page One
+title: Lab1
 parent: FPGA/SoC
 nav_order: 1
 ---

-# Page One
+# Lab1

-Your content here.
+This will be the content for the first lab